Tips for Talking About Climate Change

 - “I have personally flipped several climate agnostics and deniers simply by being a conservative, trusted person to them.
 When people hear about climate change from people in their own communities, whom they know and trust, they will begin to engage and desire some action.”

-- The Secret to Talking about Climate Change: A fun animation about how to have a constructive, compassionate conversation about climate.
+- The Secret to Talking about Climate Change: A fun animation about how to have a constructive, compassionate conversation about climate (also found at the top of the page).

 - A video to show Uncle Charlie: Looking for a short, compelling video to share with folks after your climate talk?
 Try this video about our own Bob Inglis’ evolution on climate.